rueckstiess/mtools/README.md

 Some of the tools have additional dependencies, which are listed under the specific tool's section.
 See the [INSTALL.md](./INSTALL.md) file for installation instructions for these modules.

-#### Python
-You will need to have a version of Python installed for all the scripts below, 2.7.x is recommended.
-2.6.x will work but you need to install the `argparse` module separately (you can use `pip` to install it, see below).
-To check your Python version, run `python --version` on the command line.

-Python 3.x is currently not supported.

-#### mtools installation

-Clone the [mtools github repository](.) into a directory of your choice:

-    cd /path/to/github/repos
-    git clone git://github.com/rueckstiess/mtools.git

-This will create a directory `mtools` under the `/path/to/github/repos/` folder and check out the code there.
-Make sure that the **parent directory** of mtools is set in your PYTHONPATH environment variable.

-For example, if you clone all your github repositories to `/path/to/github/repos/` then you need to add that directory to your PYTHONPATH.
-If you use the _bash_ shell, you can do so by adding a line -

-    export PYTHONPATH=$PYTHONPATH:/path/to/github/repos/

-to your `.bashrc` or `.bash_profile` file (in your HOME directory).
-Other shells may have a different syntax.

-#### Command style usage

-While you can execute each of the scripts with `python script.py` ("script.py" being a placeholder for the real script name), it is convenient to use the symbolic links that are located in the `mtools/scripts/` directory.

-Add the `mtools/scripts/` directory to your PATH environment variable, if you want to use the scripts from anywhere in the shell.
-If you use the _bash_ shell, you can do so by adding a line -

-    export PATH=$PATH:/path/to/github/repos/mtools/scripts

-to your `.bashrc` or `.bash_profile` file (in your HOME directory).
-Other shells may have a different syntax.

 mplotqueries